 Unlike some of the plugins present on the list, League Table is only available as a paid plugin.
 But at $23 it is worth a steal.
-Once you purchase it, you get six months of support for the plugin, which you can even extend it for a year.
-Also, one of the major selling points is its customizing options (there are 135 of those!); League table can quickly cater to the different table needs.
+Once you purchase it, you get six months of support for the plugin, which you can even extend for a year.
+Also, one of the major selling points is its customizing options (there are 135 of those!); League tables can quickly cater to different table needs.

-As with WP Table Manager, if you know the workaround with excel, this plugin will come in easy for you.
-Even if you don’t, the plugin is designed as such that you can easily grasp its working and start building your tables.
+As with WP Table Manager, if you know the workaround with excel, this plugin will come in easily for you.
+Even if you don’t, the plugin is designed such that you can easily grasp its working and start building your tables.
 If you are working with tables in your tools like Google Sheets, you can easily import it to your website without the need of starting it from scratch.

 One of the unique features is that of a multi-site installation.
 So if you are connected to a network, you can easily have its functionality across different websites.

-wpDataTables offers a free and a paid version of the plugin.
-The free version strips away many functionalities like importing tables from Google Spreadsheets, no excel-like editing, a responsive mode for tablets not available and limiting rows to 150.
+wpDataTables offers a free and paid version of the plugin.
+The free version strips away many functionalities like importing tables from Google Spreadsheets, no excel-like editing, a responsive mode for tablets not available, and limiting rows to 150.
 But if you are looking for building straightforward tables on some of your pages, the lite version would suffice.